-And then another thought crossed his mind: even if she was to die, she didn't have to die without saying "goodbye" to her family-the ones she loved.
-He knew it would be dangerous for him, but he felt there was something he must do for her sake.
+And then another thought crossed his mind: even if she was to die, she didn't have to die without saying "farewell" to her family- the ones she loved.
+He knew it would be dangerous for him, but he felt it was something he must do for her sake.
 She had given him so much.
 He owed her this much.

-"Adele," Chip said, kneeling at Adele's side, "I know you miss your mother and father very much.
-I feel it is my duty to make sure you are able to see them.
+"Adele," Chip said, kneeling at Adele's side, "I know you miss your mother and father.
+I feel it is my duty to make certain you are able to see them.
 I will leave you here in the doctor's hands, but only for a little while."

-He kissed the delicate hands he grasped within his work-worn hands before standing and turning to go.
+He kissed the delicate hands he grasped within his before standing and turning to go.